 She would have made a better wife for Kirk and mother for any children they might have had.
 Far better than Carol Marcus.

 I wish Number One had not been replaced by Chapel... they were of course played by the same actress, but Chapel provided nothing useful to the crew or to any of the storylines in the episodes or in the films (2 of them).
 Chapel was only there because she was the boss's then girlfriend.

 Reboot Uhura might as well have been a different character altogether, she acts nothing like TOS version whatsoever, Nichelle Nichols was far more likable and had a certain grace about her.
 But the only reason why a background character, who is just the Communication Officer, became more important to the storyline than the medical officer (McCoy)... is because she's dating Spock, who's of course the second main character.
 It gives the writers and developers a poor excuse for her to be more involved.

 Her so-called relationship with Spock turns her into the pushy nagging girlfriend that's never satisfied, it had no purpose to the plot and did nothing for their characters.
-It comes out of nowhere and it makes no sense, they try to explain it in the books and IDW comics, but it's very poorly written and average moviegoers don't waste their time with this.
-Due to her not being very well liked by the fans, and instead of fixing her character, the filmmakers in ST Beyond instead came up with a Mary Sue...
-Jaylah...
+It comes out of nowhere and it makes no sense, they try to explain it in the books and IDW comics, but it's very poorly written and average moviegoers don't waste their time with that.
+Due to her not being very well liked by the fans, and instead of fixing her character, the filmmakers in ST Beyond instead came up with Jaylah... a Mary Sue...

 Usually taking characters from the past to the future isn't always a good idea, but since Gillian wasn't that important to world history (I'm not being mien, that's just the type of character she was) and that it was 300 years into the future, so that wasn't a problem.

 Gillian Taylor and Janice Rand are the only two women that I wish Kirk had ended up with because Carol Marcus (TOS/Movies) ended up as a mistake.